percona/docs-home/docs/blog/posts/Percona Everest/sharding-in-percona-everest.md

 !!! warning
     Sharding is currently in Technical Preview.
 Early adopters are advised to use this feature only for testing purposes and not in production environments.

- Percona Everest 1.2.0 now features Role-Based Access Control (RBAC), which regulates resource access for better management and security.
-With RBAC, only authorized individuals can access specific resources or perform certain actions based on their assigned roles.
+Percona Everest 1.3.0 now includes MongoDB sharding.
+You can leverage sharding with Percona Everest to improve the performance and scalability of your MongoDB databases.

-Learn more in Percona Everest 1.3.0 [release notes](https://docs.percona.com/everest/release-notes/Percona-Everest-1.3.0-%282024-11-18%29.html){:target="_blank"}.
+Learn more in Percona Everest 1.3.0 [release notes](https://docs.percona.com/everest/release-notes/Percona-Everest-1.3.0-%282024-11-18%29.html#__tabbed_1_2){:target="_blank"}.

 <div data-banner markdown>